abgox/abgo_bucket/README.md

     -   `scoop install [abgo_bucket/]<app_name>`

-    -   Use an external browser to download app:
+    -   Use an external way to download/update app:
-        -   It's good choice to use it When downloads the app in the command line are slow and you have other, better ways to download the app by the install link.
+        -   It's good choice to use it when downloads the app in the command line are slow and you have better ways to download the app by the download link.
         ```powershell
-            <your_scoop_path>\bucket\abgo_bucket\bin\download.ps1 [bucket/]<app_name> [-isUpdate]
+            <your_scoop_path>\bucket\abgo_bucket\bin\download.ps1 [bucket/]<app_name>
         ```

 -   List all installable apps in `abgo_bucket`: